saybuser/FD-SAT-Plan/README.md

 ii) Training BNN: The toolkit [10] is used to train BNNs.
 The final training parameters were recorded into bnn.txt and normalization.txt files.

-iii) Compilation to CNF: The toolkit [11] is called in fd_sat_plan.py to write the list of literals into the DIMACS CNF format.
+iii) Compilation to CNF: The toolkit [11] is called in fd_sat_plan.py to get commandline arguments and to write the list of literals into the DIMACS CNF format.

 iv) Solver: Any off-the-shelf SAT solver works.
 In our paper [1], we used Glucose SAT solver [5].